+- " State, province, territorial, or federal regulatory agencies in North America;

 - " American Carbon Registry;

 - " Clean Development Mechanism;

 - " Climate Action Reserve;

 - " The Gold Standard;

 - " Joint Implementation;

 - " Verified Carbon Standard; and,

-- " Other programs meeting equivalent standards upon TCR staff evaluation.
+- " Other programs meeting equivalent standards upon TCR staff evaluation.8

 Members purchasing carbon offsets in the retail market can gain assurance about the validity of their purchases by seeking out retail offset certification.
 One such certification program is Green-e.